tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 ## Starting Sequence Manager in Simulation Mode

 The Sequence Manager supports a simulation mode, which is primarily useful for standalone testing of the Sequence Manager.
-When started in simulation mode, the Sequence Manager starts bypasses the Agents, and starts Sequence Components internally.
-The register themselves with the Location Service and load Scripts and Sequencers as normal, but simulated Sequence Manager can start on its own.
+When started in simulation mode, the Sequence Manager bypasses the Agents and starts Sequence Components internally.
+They register themselves with the Location Service and load Scripts and Sequencers as normal, but the simulated Sequence Manager can start on its own.

 ### 1. Install `coursier` and add the TMT Apps channel